-Lineage’s 20-hour training intensive prepares you to effectively incorporate mindfulness techniques into your work with vulnerable young people, whether you work in a school, homeless shelter, foster care, youth justice agency, or are simply interested in exploring whether this field of work is for you.
+Lineage’s 20-hour training intensive prepares you to effectively incorporate mindfulness techniques into your work with young people facing daunting challenges, whether you work in a school, homeless shelter, foster care, youth justice agency, or are simply interested in exploring whether this field of work is for you.

 We have over ten years of experience providing trainings for schoolteachers, yoga teachers, social workers, justice-system staff, parents, caregivers, and other youth-serving professionals.